a5v/personal-website/projects.markdown

 ## Serverless Slack App for Onboarding

 In Summer 2021, I spent two months as a software engineering intern at the TNG Technology Consulting GmbH.
 Here I designed and implemented a serverless Slack application to improve the onboarding experience for new employees with interactive questions (Python, AWS CDK).
 This included the administration of a NoSQL database for storing user information, permissions, questions, and results (DynamoDB).
+My intership certificate can be found [here](https://a5v.github.io/personal-website/files/good_machine_internship_certificate.pdf).

 ## PowerPoint Ghostwriter